napari/packaging/README.md

 ## Description

 This repository stores the tools (CI pipelines and helper scripts) needed to create **conda-based** napari installers for Linux, macOS and Windows.
+It uses the [constructor](https://github.com/conda/constructor) tool which allows constructing an installer for a collection of conda packages.

 ## Documentation